Marcelo Melo: 2012

-2013
+2013: Wimbledon finalist, top 5 debut

 In 2013, Melo won the ATP 250 Brisbane in preparation for the Australian Open, along with Tommy Robredo; this was his 11th ATP title.
 In February, Melo defeated the Bryan brothers in the US and partnered with Bruno Soares in the Davis Cup.
 In March, Melo reached the quarterfinals of the Masters 1000 Indian Wells with Dodig, and in May, he reached the third round of Roland Garros.

-At Wimbledon 2013, Melo performed the best campaign of his career, reaching the final of the tournament.
-With this, Melo attained his best career ranking, reaching 14th position.
+At the 2023 Wimbledon Championships, Melo performed the best campaign of his career, reaching the final of the tournament.
+With this, Melo attained his best career ranking, at world No. 14.

-In the US Open in 2013, he reached the semifinals for the first time in his career and again broke his personal record, reaching 11th position.
+In the 2013 US Open, he reached the semifinals for the first time in his career and again broke his personal record, reaching 11th position.
 Melo won his first Masters 1000 title in October; playing with Dodig, they won Masters 1000 Shanghai, defeating Roger Federer and also the Bryan brothers.
 Melo became for the first time a world top 10 player, reaching the 8th position of the ATP rankings.
 He also reached the semifinals of the Masters 1000 Paris, first reaching the world doubles top 5.

-2014
+2014: ATP Finals runner-up and four more finals

 In 2014, Melo's best results were the semifinal of the US Open, the final of the ATP World Finals, the final of the Masters 1000 Monte Carlo and Canada, the final of the ATP 500 in Rio and Tokyo, and the title of the ATP 250 Auckland.
 Remained in the top 10 world doubles throughout the year.